 Anaphylactic deaths have also been described

-Deaths from JJA sting anaphylaxis have occurred in Australia, with four recorded deaths in Tasmania alone in Australia in the last 10 years.
+Deaths from JJA sting anaphylaxis have occurred in Australia, with several recorded cases in recent years.
 Since anaphylactic deaths can be difficult to detect at post mortem, it is conceivable that JJA sting-related deaths are under-reported, listed instead as heart attacks or unexplained death.

 Jack Jumper Ant allergy does not disappear quickly

 Follow-up studies have shown that the majority of people with JJA allergy will have another allergic reaction if re-stung.
 In both a large epidemiological Tasmanian study (Brown, Franks et al, 2003) and in the placebo treatment arm of the recent double-blind, randomised study of JJA venom immunotherapy (Brown, Wiese et al, 2003), approximately 70% of subjects with a history of a previous systemic allergic reaction to the ant's sting, had a further such reaction on re-sting.
 About half of these reactions were life-threatening and occurred predominantly in those who had previously experienced severe reactions.
 This sensitivity to repeat stings appears to persist for many years.
 Comparative figures for honey bee and vespula ("European wasp") allergy are approximately 50% and 25% respectively (van der Linden, Hack et al, 1994; Blaauw, Smithuis, Elbers, 1996).